The Ascension Project

 Standing up from crouch requires half your movement action, while standing up from prone always requires a full movement action.

-This action allows a character to move up to 4x his speed, in a straight-line and without making any turns, or 3× his speed if he is in Heavy Load.
+This action allows a character to move up to 4x their speed, in a straight-line and without making any turns, or 3× their speed if they are carrying a Heavy Load.
 This special action requires a full-round action to use.
 The Run feat increases the running speed to 5× character’s speed or 4× while in Heavy Load.

 If a character is fired upon while taking the Run action, the defending character gains a +2 defense bonus.
 (The defending character must be moving, at least 45 degrees, laterally in relation to their attacker).

 Characters can, on their turn, make this special movement action.
 With it characters are able to move 5 feet without provoking Attacks of Opportunity.
 Making 5-foot Steps doesn’t use any kind action but once done the character cannot use actions to move.
-He also cannot use a 5-foot Step if he has used actions to move in his turn.
+They also cannot use a 5-foot Step if they have used actions to move in their turn.
 This special movement action cannot be used to enter or move inside difficult terrain.

 When measuring distance, the first diagonal counts as 5 ft (1 square), the second counts as 10 ft (2 squares), the third counts as 5 ft, the fourth as 10 ft, and so on.
 You can’t move diagonally past a corner (even by taking a 5-foot step).
 You can move diagonally past a creature, even an opponent.
 You can also move diagonally past other impassable obstacles, such as pits.